TLDR; You can simply upload your videos on Google Drive or OneDrive and share them. But you won't get a YouTube-like playback experience.

 - You can also change the video (re-upload a different version) even after a link has been shared ahead.

-- VIDIZMO also supports rich embedding options, with SEO optimization, option to replace videos and the option to restrict viewing for embedded videos to authenticated or SSO authenticated users.
+- VIDIZMO also supports rich embedding options, with SEO optimization, the option to replace videos and the option to restrict viewing for embedded videos to authenticated or SSO authenticated users.

 - You can also set default video publishing settings as an administrator.
 For instance, you can define a default sharing setting for your employees, with downloading or embedding disabled for all.